jsburckhardt/devcontainer-features/README.md

 ### `crane`

-Running `crane` inside the built container will print the help menu of notation.
+Running `crane` inside the built container will print the help menu of crane.

 ```jsonc
 {